 - Virginia Society AIA – Past Board member

 - Virginia Tech College of Architecture and Urban Studies – past Advisory Board member

 - Hampton Roads Association for Commercial Real Estate (HRACRE)

 - Treasurer of ULI Virginia

-Sally Brown, Trustee – Community Volunteer (Richmond)
+Sally Brown, Secretary – Community Volunteer (Richmond)